porteconj/research_report/content/posts/who-should-get-r-d-tax-credits.md

 ---
-title: Who should get R&D tax credits?
+title: The effects of R&D tax credits (SIFIDE scheme) on small and large firms in Portugal
 date: 2024-02-27T15:54:24.222Z
 categories:
   - Productivity